North Coast 500: 29+ Things to Know Before You Go

 22. Petrol or Diesel?

-Double, triple check which type of fuel your hire car or motorhome takes.
-If you use the wrong fuel it will cost you a bomb and your NC500 trip will be delayed for a good while.
+Using the wrong fuel will cost you a bomb and your NC500 trip will be delayed for a good while.

 23. There’s No Right Way Round